RodolfoPelinson/AtlanticForestMetacommunity/EMS/EMS.md

 Rodolfo Pelinson
 12/04/2021

-First we have to load the separated data matrices we need.
-The data matrices are prepared sourcing the “Loading\_data.R” file in the Auxiliary Scripts folder.
+First we need preparare all data matrices from the main dataset.
+These are prepared sourcing the “Loading\_data.R” file in the Auxiliary Scripts folder.

 ``` r
 library(AtlanticForestMetacommunity)
 source("Loading_data.R")
 ```

-The used packages to run this analysis are:
+The packages used to run this analyses are:

 `vegan` version 2.5-6
 `metacom` version 1.5.3

 Running the EMS analysis.
-The `IdentifyStructure` functin is a function created to run the same analysis for multiple datasets and automatically identify the idealized metacommunity structure.
+The `IdentifyStructure` function is a function created to run the same analyses for multiple datasets and automatically identify the idealized metacommunity structure.

 ``` r